Inventory¶

 of frequent errors, requiring human intervention.

-can be used to retrieve the definitions rather than measurement data, and the
+Luckily, the special device ID 32000 can be used to retrieve the definitions rather than measurement data, and the

-then contain the user-supplied device name (such as Inverter 1) and 162
+fields 119 then contain the user-supplied device name (such as Inverter 1) and 162 linking it to the stanza

 (see above).

-As such, to build an inventory, use the following query: {"141:{"32000":{"119":null,"162":null}}}
+As such, to build an inventory, use the following query: {"141:{"32000":{"119":null,"162":null}}}.